SB-TRPO: Towards Safe Reinforcement Learning with Hard Constraints: Supplementary Materials for

 \subsubsection{Effect of Safety Bias $\fimp$}

-We present additional scatter plots for (raw) reward versus cost for our approach compared to selected baselines in \cref{fig:fimp_scatter2}. \alg consistently achieves the best balance of performance and feasibility across all benchmark tasks, demonstrating robustness to the choice of $\fimp$.
+We present scatter plots for our approach compared to selected baselines in \cref{fig:fimp_scatter}. \alg consistently achieves the best balance of performance and feasibility across all benchmark tasks, demonstrating robustness to the choice of $\fimp$.